 An MLD shall follow the rules described in 10.3.2.14.2 (Transmitter requirements) to determine the sequence number of an individually addressed QoS Data frame belonging to a TID that is delivered to the associated MLD.

 An MLD shall follow the rules as described in 10.3.2.14.3 (Receiver requirements) to discard duplicate individually addressed QoS Data frames belonging to a TID without block ack negotiation that are delivered from the associated MLD.

+An MLD shall maintain a transmit MSDU timer for each MSDU passed to the MAC SAP of the MLD.
+The MSDU timer shall be started when the MSDU is passed to the MAC SAP of the MLD.
+STAs affiliated with an MLD shall have the same dot11EDCATableMSDULifetime. (#2328)

-An MLD shall continue to deliver the failed individually addressed QoS Data frame belonging to a TID without block ack negotiation to an associated MLD on the setup links subject to additional constraints (see 35.3.6 (Link management)) until the retry limit is met or the individually addressed QoS Data frame is successfully delivered whichever occurs first.
+An MLD shall continue to deliver the failed individually addressed QoS Data frame belonging to a TID without block ack negotiation to an associated MLD on the setup links subject to additional constraints (see 35.3.6 (Link management)) until one or more of the following conditions occur:

+The retry limit is met.

+The MSDU timer for the MSDU exceeds dot11EDCATableMSDULifetime.

+The individually addressed QoS Data frame is successfully delivered. (#2328)

-A STA affiliated with the MLD shall not transmit other individually addressed QoS Data frames belonging to the TID without block ack negotiation to another STA affiliated with the associated MLD on the corresponding link until the current individually addressed QoS Data frame belonging to the TID without block ack negotiation finishes transmission or is dropped.
+A STA affiliated with the MLD shall not transmit other individually addressed QoS Data frames belonging to the TID without block ack negotiation to another STA affiliated with the associated MLD while the current individually addressed QoS Data frame belonging to the TID without block ack negotiation has not yet completed to the point of success, retry fail, or other MAC discard (e.g., lifetime expiration).(#1174)

 TGbe editor: Add 35.3.11a Multi-link device individually addressed management frame delivery as follows: (#2496)

 35.3.11a Multi-link device individually addressed management frame delivery

 An MLD shall follow the rules described in 10.3.2.14.2 (Transmitter requirements) to determine the sequence number of an individually addressed management frame (except sounding feedback, probe response, LMR and FTM) that is delivered to the associated MLD.